-I am a theoretical scientist focusing on the topic of magnetic properties on 2D curved nanomembrane and 3D heterostructure.
-Such materials are key building blocks for developing spintronics.
-They exhibit novel properties due to the nonplanar geometry on nanomembrane and interfaces in heterostructure.
-My research skills are analytical method and first principle calculation.
-My research goal is to find out a very clear physical picture to assist people in controlling and engineering the desirable magnetic and transport properties on these novel materials.
+I am a theoretical scientist focusing on the topic of magnetic properties on 2D curved nanomembrane, and 3D heterostructures based on magnetic and topological materials.
+These materials are key building blocks for developing spintronics.
+They exhibit novel properties due to the geometry on nanomembrane.
+My research approaches combine analytical method such as Kubo formula and first principle calculation.
+My research goal is to find out a very clear physical picture to assist people in controlling and engineering the desirable magnetic and transport properties in novel nano- and quantum- materials.

 My studies focus on:

-Nanomagnetism, Magnetoresistance, Magnetoanisotropy, Quantum Dynamics of Nanoarchitecture, Spin orbital coupling, Spin Hall effect, Topological Insulator
+Magnetotransport in nanoscale, Magnetoanisotropy, Topological materials, Quantum Dynamics of Nanoarchitecture, Spin orbital coupling, Spin Hall effect.

 1. C. H. Chang, K. P. Dou, G. Y. Guo, and C. C. Kaun, "Quantum-well-induced engineering of magnetocrystalline anisotropy in ferromagnetic films", accepted in NPG Asia Materials (2017).

 2. C. H. Chang and C. Ortix, “Theoretical prediction of a giant anisotropic magnetoresistance in carbon nanoscrolls”, Nano Letters 17, 3076 (2017).

 3. C. H. Chang, T. R. Chang, and H. T. Jeng, “Newtype Large Rashba-Splitting in Quantum-Well-State induced by Spin-Chirality in Metal/Topological-Insulator”, NPG Asia Material 8, e332 (2016).